 Curious about living in Mexico as a digital nomad?
 Here we’ll break down some awesome digital nomad destinations in Mexico to help you decide which one might be right for you.

 With an affordable cost of living, proximity to the United States, and generous 6-month tourist visa, it’s no surprise that Mexico is an alluring destination for digital nomads.

 And when you factor in that there are many established expat and digital nomad communities, a lively and welcoming culture, and a vast range of bucket-list-worthy experiences to be had, Mexico starts to feel like a no-brainer.

 So, if you’re trying to decide if Mexico is the right digital nomad destination for you, this guide will surely help.

 I collaborated with a group of fellow travelers and digital nomads to bring you this post highlighting some of the best digital nomad destinations.
-We’ve covered some popular spots such as Tulum and Puerto Vallarta, along with some hidden gems like Monterrey and San Cristobal de las Casas.
+We’ve covered some popular spots, such as Tulum and Puerto Vallarta, along with some hidden gems, like Valladolid and San Cristobal de las Casas.

 Read on to determine which of Mexico’s cities could be right for the next stop on your digital nomad journey.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
 SafetyWing is the provider that I recommend.

 Puerto Vallarta is one of the best places in Mexico for digital nomads!
 We’ve stayed in Puerto Vallarta multiple times and have plans to return because we love it there so much.
 Luckily, Puerto Vallarta has an international airport, so it’s easy to get there.